Participating in All Children - All Families

 Further, for private contract agencies, the participation process is going to be most helpful and applicable to those that are large enough to have the organizational infrastructure in place for policy and practice assessment and implementation.
 Smaller agencies (e.g., those with less than 25 or so employees) and/or those just getting started in service delivery may find the formal participation process doesn’t fit but they may still take advantage of project resources.

 In addition to the assessment, ACAF provides individualized technical assistance as well as group-based sessions to facilitate learning between and among participating agencies as they work toward benchmarks.
-These TA sessions are organized around the seven key policy/practice areas and offered during the annual cycle.
 Participating agencies also enroll staff members in All Children - All Families Webinar Series to provide professional development opportunities specific to LGBTQ inclusion.

 Team Building & Preparation

-All Children - All Families encourages agencies to select a team of staff members who will collaborate on leading the organization’s participation process.
-Depending on an agency’s size, this could be as small as a two-person team, or as large as a 15-person steering committee (for larger, public agencies).
-Before beginning the process, this team should be identified.
+First, ACAF encourages agencies to select a team of staff members who will collaborate on leading the organization’s participation process.
+Depending on an agency’s size, this can range from a 2-person team to a 15-person steering committee (for larger, public agencies).

-Ensuring buy-in from leadership is essential to any organizational change efforts.
-To assist in this important step, All Children - All Families provides an “Executive Briefing” tailored to agency leaders.
-All participating agencies are required to have at least one senior leader attend a briefing during the participation process (no later than November).
+Ensuring buy-in from leadership is essential to any organizational change effort.
+To assist in this important step, ACAF provides an “Executive Briefing” webinar tailored to agency leaders.
+All participating agencies are required to have at least one senior leader attend a briefing during the participation process and are encouraged to do so no later than November.

 Policy & Practice Self-Assessment